Campus-Castolo/m158/projectdocumentation/project-steps.md

 ### 8. Communication Plan:
 - Inform stakeholders, including users, about the migration plan.
 - Provide detailed instructions for any necessary actions on their part.
-- What happens if any unforseen actions occur
+- What happens if any unforseen actions occur (make graphic for this highlighting the rough communication)

 ### 9. Post-Migration Monitoring:
 - Have a general plan for monitoring but refine it based on post-migration feedback and observations.